Regine-Makonga/Tesla-GameStop-Stock-Python-Project-for-Data-Science/README.md

 ## Access the files
  - To run the project, make sure you have installed  Python with pandas, yfinance, bs4, nbformat, requests, plotly for data extraction and data visualization.
  - Using yfinance and  Webscraping in python with jupyter notebook to perform data extraction.
-Follow the Inscription in the python file [visualizations.ipynb](LACrime_Analysis_Visualization.ipynb) you can use it on python in jupyter notebook
+Follow the Inscription in the python file [Tesla & GameStop Project.ipynb](Tesla_GameStop_Project.ipynb) you can use it on python in jupyter notebook

 ## Reference